MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SrcDoc** - Original location of document (in case of SaveAs)

+#### Office.PowerPoint.PPT.Android.RehearseView.FeedbackReceived

+This event is used to analyze the seen/tried/kept funnel of the feature.
+This event along with Seen and Tried event helps us determine if users are dropping out of the funnel.
+The data is used to determine into if users are dropping because of errors faced during the experience.
+This helps us maintain the health of the feature.

+The following fields are collected:

+- None

+#### Office.PowerPoint.PPT.Android.RehearseView.SessionStarted

+This event is used to analyze the seen/tried/kept funnel of the feature.
+This event along with Seen and Kept event helps us figure out if users are dropping out of the funnel.
+This data is used to understand if users are dropping because of errors faced during experience.
+This helps us maintain the health of the feature.

+The following fields are collected:

+- None

 #### Office.PowerPoint.PPT.IOS.RehearseView

 This event is denoting that user has stopped the rehearsal session.
 The data is used in combination with Office.PowerPoint.IOS.Android.RehearseView.StartSession as the first indicator of any crashes or errors that user faces.